b374k/b374k/README.md

 # b374k shell 3.0
-This PHP Shell is a useful tool for system or web administrator to do remote management without using cpanel, connecting using ssh, ftp etc. All actions take place within a web browser.
+This PHP Shell is a useful tool for system or web administrator to do remote management without using cpanel, connecting using ssh, ftp etc. All actions take place within a web browser

 Features :
  * File manager (view, edit, rename, delete, upload, download, archiver, etc)